woossi0/suite/docs/usermanual/source/processing/processes/vector/unionfc.rst

 Related processes
 -----------------

-* The :ref:`gs:IntersectionFeatureCollection <processing.processes.vector.intersectionfc>` process performs an intersection operation on two feature collections instead of a merge operation.
+* The :ref:`vec:IntersectionFeatureCollection <processing.processes.vector.intersectionfc>` process performs an intersection operation on two feature collections instead of a merge operation.